 This article contains affiliate links.

-I’ve been wanting to do this write up for a while, so today’s the day.
-This is my review of the Garmin Xero C1 Chronograph, the tiny little radar chrono that’s been taking the market by storm.
+This is my long-term review of the Garmin Xero C1 Chronograph, the tiny little radar chronograph that I couldn’t imagine going without at this point.
 It’s not a small investment to make, so of course everyone wants to know if it’s worth it before dropping that kind of coin.
 Well, I’m happy to say that it is absolutely fantastic.
+With the recent release of the C2 version for a couple hundred dollars more, I’m also sure there’s questions about whether it’s worth the upgrade.

 The Garmin fixed that.